wfetut/wdqfefe/assets/loadtest/control-plane/README.md

 # control-plane

+A collection of scripts used to automate the process of setting up a teleport control plane using the `teleport-cluster` helm chart in `aws`.

+*note:* This is an experimental tool used for internal testing and may be buggy/brittle.

 ## Quickstart

 - Ensure aws cli is authenticated.

-- Set up eks cluster and load credentials into tctl.
+- Set up eks cluster and load credentials into kubectl.

-- Set up `vars.env`.
+- Create a `vars.env` in this directory (see `example-vars.env` for required contents and explanation).
 Note that the name of the eks cluster must match the `CLUSTER_NAME` variable.

+- If needed, run `init.sh` to add/update all necessary helm repos.

 - Invoke `./apply.sh` to spin up the teleport control plane and monitoring stack.